mirkolenz/flocken/README.md

 This is particularly useful for multi-arch images.
 The function takes the following attrset as an argument:

-- `images` (required): List of Docker images to be added to the manifest.
+- `images`: List of Docker images to be added to the manifest.
 Can for instance be produced using `dockerTools.buildLayeredImage`. _Note:_ This should be a list of identical images for different architectures.
+- `imageStreams`: List of Docker image streams to be added to the manifest.
+Can for instance be produced using `dockerTools.streamLayeredImage`. _Note:_ This should be a list of identical images for different architectures.
 - `version`: Semantic version of the image (e.g., `v1.0.0` or `1.0.0`).
 - `branch`: Name of the git branch (e.g., `main`).
 Defaults to the environment variable `GITHUB_REF_NAME` in GitHub actions if `GITHUB_REF_TYPE == "branch"`.
 - `defaultBranch`: Name of the git branch that is used as default for the `latest` tag.
 Defaults to `main`.
 If the GitHub option is enabled, this option is set automatically.